GaleevArslanDev/Omni/README.md

 On each step, the agent execution loop:
 1. Observes the world coordinates and environment around it.
 2. Updates the internal `WorldState` and evaluates `TaskProgress`.
-3. Constructs a contextual prompt for the Local LLM.
+3. Constructs a contextual prompt for the Local LLM using observation, action history, `WorldState`, `TaskPlan`, and `TaskProgress`.
 4. Receives exactly one tool call response formatted in JSON.
 5. Executes the selected tool via the registry.
+6. Captures post-action observation and computes `observation_diff`.
+7. Updates `WorldState` and `TaskProgress` from tool results and action history.
-6. Records the result and continues until the objective is met or the step limit is reached.
+8. Continues until the objective becomes terminal or the step limit is reached.

 The current toolset allows the agent to handle tasks such as:
 - Moving forward for a fixed duration.